 Classified “Top Secret” and “Very Urgent”, Operation Green was to have been launched from the French ports of Lorient, St. Nazaire and Nantes following the fall of France in the summer of 1940.

-It was during some unrelated research that I discovered a copy of Operation Green.
+It was during some unrelated research that this writer discovered a copy of Operation Green.
 Its faded old black and white photos, along with maps of Mayo locations such as Westport, Newport and Achill, made me stop and think about just how much we owe to the valour of those young RAF heroes, natives of many countries, who, against daunting odds, stopped the Luftwaffe from gaining supremacy in the dark days after the Fall of France when all was still in peril.

 Had Operation Green gone ahead, it would have started with amphibious attacks by crack German troops along the south east coast between Waterford and Dungarvan to be swiftly followed by further attacks from the sea and air along the west coast.